bmullan/ciab-remote-desktop/README.md

 2 - The ciab-remote-desktop installation scripts.
 3 - sudo privileges on that server

+> *Note:  A recent addition to the CIAB Remote Desktop [are the CIAB Web Applications](https://github.com/bmullan/ciab-web-applications).
+These are a large group of Web based applications that can be installed in LXD containers on the same Host/Server as the CIAB Remote Desktop itself.*

 There are 2 YouTube video's regarding CIAB:

 [CIAB Remote Desktop Part 1 - Installation](https://www.youtube.com/watch?v=d361lS0FH8Y&t=1070s)